openintegrationhub/Connectors/Adapters/AdapterGuide.md

 that an answer of *yes* to *Question 1* implies an answer of *yes* to *Question 2*.

-## Question 2: Is the Structure of Objects dynamic?
+## Question 2: Is the structure of objects dynamic?
 *As explained above, an answer of yes to Question 1 implies an answer of yes to Question 2.*